Xb990219/BrickBreaker/README.md

-A mini brick breaker game.
+A mini brick breaker game in Java.